takuseno/mvc-drl/README.md

 ![comparison](graphs/ant_compare.png)

 ## log visualization
-All logging data is saved under `logs` directory.
+All logging data is saved under `logs` directory as csv files and visualization tool data.
 Use `--log-adapter` option in example codes to switch tensorboard and visdom as visualization (default: tensorboard).

 ### tensorboard